Buddhist coin charm: Yuan dynasty era Buddhist temple coins

 Gong Yang Qian (供養錢 (供养钱)), variously translated as "temple coins" or "offering coins", were a type of alternative currency that resembled Chinese cash coins that circulated during the Mongol Yuan dynasty period.
 The Yuan dynasty emperors (or khagans) were supports of Buddhism, which meant that the Buddhist temples tended to receive official government support.
 During this period the larger Buddhist temples in China were able to cast bronze Buddha statues and make other religious artifacts which also meant that it was easy for them to also cast these special kind of cash coins which could then be used by faithful adherents of Buddhism as offerings to Buddha.
 In general, these temple coins tend to be much smaller and crudely made compared to earlier and later Chinese cash coins.
 However, because these temple coins, due to their copper content, still had intrinsic value, they would sometimes serve as an alternative currency in China, this would particularly happen during difficult economic times when the Jiaochao paper money issued by the Mongol government was no longer considered to be of any value.

 Zhouyuan Tongbao charms

 Zhouyuan Tongbao (Traditional Chinese: 周元通寶; Vietnamese: Châu Nguyên Thông Bảo) charms are a common category of Chinese and Vietnamese Buddhist coin charms that are based on cash coins were issued by Emperor Shi Zong from the year 955 onwards.
 The pattern is also based on the Kai Yuan coin.
 They were cast from melted-down bronze statues from Buddhist temples.
 When reproached for this, the Emperor uttered a cryptic remark to the effect that the Buddha would not mind this sacrifice.
 It is said that the Emperor himself supervised the casting at the many large furnaces at the back of the palace.
 The coins have amuletic properties because they were made from Buddhist statues, and are particularly effective in midwifery – hence the many later-made imitations.

 List of Buddhist coin charm variants

-List of Confucian coin charm inscriptions and themes:
+List of Buddhist coin charm inscriptions and themes: